bwDraco/HI64/README.md

 we will assume a recent version of GCC.

 Settings for HI64 are defined at build time, through a combination of compiler options and macros defined in `hint.h`.
-The following macros are set through the compiler command line:
+The following macros specify data types to be used internally and are set through the compiler command line.
+Primitive data types, as well as types provided by the C header file <stdint.h> (such as `uint32_t` and `int64t`), can be used.
+These macros include:

  - `DSIZE`: The data type to use for the underlying computations.
-Both floating-point and integral types may be used, as long as they are signed.
+Both floating-point and integral types may be used, as long as they are signed (e.g `long` is a valid data type for DSIZE, while `unsigned long` is not).
    Larger types such as `double` and `int64_t` permit higher-quality results allowing for longer computation but may lower maximum QUIPS.
 Smaller data types such as `float` and `int32_t` tend to be faster but their lower